Multi-node Acceleration for Large-scale GCNs: MultiGCN Architecture

-\textbf{Scatter-based Round Execution (Section~\ref{sec:round_execution_mechanism}).} Although topology-aware multicast mechanism helps reduce the requirements of network bandwidth, its overhead is high for three reasons. \textit{First}, a request-response loop, required by each replica’s transmission, significantly increases the design complexity of MultiAccSys for the multicast mechanism. \textit{Second}, the large info of the offset list and neighbor lists are coupled into a single packet, resulting in an unacceptable routing latency in multicast. \textit{Third}, on-chip memory is unable to buffer total replicas of thousands of long feature vectors, which leads to frequent replacements of replicas between on-chip memory and off-chip memory.
+\textbf{Scatter-based Round Execution (Section~\ref{sec:round_execution_mechanism}).} Although the topology-aware multicast mechanism helps reduce the requirements of network bandwidth, its overhead is high for three reasons. \textit{First}, a request-response loop, required by each replica’s transmission, significantly increases the design complexity of MultiAccSys for the multicast mechanism. \textit{Second}, the large offset list and neighbor lists are coupled into a single packet, resulting in an unacceptable routing latency in multicast. \textit{Third}, on-chip memory is unable to buffer all thousands of replicas of long feature vectors, which leads to frequent replacements of replicas between on-chip memory and off-chip memory.
 To this end, a scatter-based round execution mechanism is proposed, which inherently matches the behaviour of multicast.
-Specifically, each processing node scatters the replicas of vertices’ feature vectors to remote processing nodes who perform \texttt{aggregate} function for these vertices’ neighboring vertices, so that the request-response loop is eliminated.
-Besides, the graph is partitioned into multiple sub-graphs, each for one execution round.
-Thus, the large info of neighbor lists is partitioned and transmitted over several rounds, avoiding the unacceptable routing latency.
-Moreover, only a small number of replicas in each round are stored in on-chip memory until the corresponding round completes, reducing redundant off-chip memory accesses.
+Specifically, each processing node scatters the replicas of vertices’ feature vectors to remote processing nodes who perform the \texttt{aggregate} function for these vertices’ neighboring vertices, so that the request-response loop is eliminated.
+Besides, the graph is partitioned into multiple sub-graphs, one for each execution round.
+Thus, the large neighbor lists are partitioned and transmitted over several rounds, avoiding the unacceptable routing latency.
+Moreover, only a small number of replicas in each round are stored on-chip until the corresponding round completes, reducing redundant off-chip memory accesses.